Well done to all the Year 5 children to received certificates for 100% attendance.

 For outdoor games, children should wear their full PE kit with pumps or trainers.

 Children are not allowed to wear jewellery for PE, dance or games lessons.
-Children with long hair should tie their hair back and head-scarfs should be tucked in.
+Children with long hair should tie their hair back.

 Homework is given out on a Wednesday and should be returned to school the following Monday.

 The year 5 children are taking part in a reading detectives project after Easter.
 They are working with their families to solve clues to find out who stole the precious scarab beetle from the Town Museum.

 Each week they will be given a new assignment and they must decide at the end which suspect committed the crime.

 Click here for KS2 Reading Detectives Assignment 1

 Click here for KS2 Reading Detectives Assignment 2

 Year 5 took part in a Suffragette March to Platt Fields on Thursday 15th February .
 They joined groups of children from Heald Place and St James' Primary to listen to a speaker from the Pankhurst Centre to mark the 100 year anniversary of votes for women.
 Year 5 children have been learning about the Suffrage movement in Manchester, and women's fight to get the vote, including being involved in a workshop.
 The children will also be exhibiting artwork in a special exhibition to be held at Manchester Central Library from 1st April to the end of June.

 CLICK HERE to view the filming of the day by ITV news